-The Global Advocate Fellowship is a rigorous and immersive 9-month professional training program designed for results-oriented individuals with a passion for global impact.
-Fellows are carefully matched with CBOs and NGOs in one of eight countries, where they’ll support community-directed development initiatives.
+The Global Advocate Program is a rigorous and immersive 8-month social change training program designed for results-oriented individuals with a passion for global impact.
+Fellows are carefully matched with community based organizations in one of five countries, where they’ll support community-led development initiatives.

-The first 4 months of the program include curriculum sessions on project development, human-centered design, fundraising, marketing, storytelling, Connected Development, and more.
+The first 3 months of the program include virtual curriculum sessions on personal development, decolonizing development, fundraising, ethical storytelling, monitoring and evaluation, and more.

-Our training kicks off with a 5 day training, where Advocates will take part in sessions led by Mama Hope staff, past Advocates, highly acclaimed consultants, nonprofit directors and business professionals.
+Our training kicks off with a 5 day in-person training, where Advocates take part in sessions led by Mama Hope staff, past Advocates, highly acclaimed consultants, and more.

-Finally, the Mama Hope staff helps prepare the Advocate to take the next steps in their professional development, whether that’s job searching, applying for graduate school or starting their own organization or company.
+Finally, Mama Hope staff prepares Advocates to take the next steps in their professional development, whether that’s job searching, applying for advanced degrees, or starting their own organizations or companies.
+Many Advocates graduate to careers in public and nonprofit sectors, where they bring awareness to transformative approaches to social justice.

 Skills Needed In Partner Communities